redhat-openstack/website/source/newsletter/2020/january.html.md

 * [Ussuri Release Schedule](https://releases.openstack.org/ussuri/schedule.html)

 ---
-Welcome to the next decade where it's a mere five months to Ussuri release!
+Welcome to the new decade of 2020 where it's a mere five months to Ussuri release!
 Ready?
 Set?
 GO!

 ## <a name="housekeeping"></a>Housekeeping Items
 ### Thanks for all the help on RDO Ussuri Test Day Milestone ONE!